 Recipient country experiences with accessing REDD+ finance are discussed in section 4.
-In general, it is clear that the delivery of REDD+ finance has been difficult to predict, with the timing of commitments to different developing countries largely explained by the particular circumstances of their negotiations with donors and trajectory of access to international funds.
+In general, it is clear that the delivery of REDD+ finance has been difficult to predict, with the timing of commitments to different developing countries largely explained by the particular circumstances of their negotiations with donors and trajectory of access to international funds (Canby et al, 2014).